 American Night

-In his opulent 5-channel-film-installation American Night (2009), which forms the basis for this publication, Rosefeldt reflects the genre of the Western and its central motifs, while at the same time exposing the cinematographic logic of the scenes, by allowing a view on the set and an insight into the production process.
-Furthermore, Rosefeldt combines America's foundation myth with its current hegemonic foreign policies.
+This lavish book is based on Julian Rosefeldt’s opulent 5-channel-film-installation American Night (2009), in which he reflects on America's foundation myth with its current hegemonic foreign policies through the genre of the Western and its central motifs.
+At the same time he exposes the cinematographic logic of the scenes and allows for a view on the set and an insight into the production process.

 Julian Rosefeldt: American Night is published by Kunstmuseum Bonn, in cooperation with EX3 Centro per l'Arte Contemporanea in Florence; it is edited by Stephan Berg, Lorenzo Giusti and Arabella Natalini.